soundofftech/site/ReadMe.markdown

 # Blogging

-We have sever customisations for blogging.
+We have several customisations for blogging.

 ## Author